Global Mission and Service

 Other parts of this website have information on Brethren Disaster Ministries, Brethren Volunteer Service, Children's Disaster Services, workcamps, the Global Food Crisis Fund, the Global Women's Project, and peacemaking.

-Global Food Crisis Fund gives $50,000 for agricultural projects in Haiti
+Global Food Crisis Fund allocates money to evaluate work in Haiti